advancedblockchain/pyjulia_skeleton/post/pyjulia.md

 Here the `setup.py` and `setup.cfg` files are used to install the present package as `py_jl`.

-The `setup.cfg` also contains additional information about how to run tests using `pytest`.
+Since testing is crucial for the dkind of numerical problems people typically use Julia to solve, the `setup.cfg` also contains additional information about how to run tests using `pytest`.

 ```
 % cat setup.cfg